KillerLuvsPie/PointAndClick3DPrototype/README.md

   - Elevator animation sequence: close doors -> raise elevator -> open doors -> wait a bit -> close doors -> lower elevator -> open doors -> mark elevator as ready to receive another NPC
 - All robots and camera posts have a list of connections and show the code needed to unlock the respective entity
   - Hovering over a connection will show a line towards the respective entity
-- Robots and the store shutter's keypad open a side menu with an interactible keypad.
+- Robots and the store shutter's keypad open a side menu with an interactable keypad.
 Can insert numbers (up to 9 digits), delete inserted numbers and check if code is correct.
 Inserting the correct code opens the connections display for robots
 - Certain animations (mostly animations that use transform properties)
   - Flying drone hovering animation
-  - Interaction markers growing and shrinking depending if mouse is hovering interactible or not
+  - Interaction markers growing and shrinking depending if mouse is hovering interactable or not
   - Store shutters opening animation
   - Elevator animations (use of animation layers for doors and cabin position)
   - Player character and NPC animations implemented with blend tree.
 Use of characters normalized speed to blend between idle and walking animations